-• Data management, analysis, and visualization:
+• Data analysis and visualization:

 SC-supported researchers and facilities are generating large, complex, multi-modal data at unprecedented rates.
 There is a need for advanced visualizations and visual analytics tools for making sense of these data and making operational decisions.
 This program solicits research to develop techniques for deriving and visualizing insights from large scale and/or complex simulation, experimental, or observational data or combinations of these as relevant to SC and DOE priority applications: Visual analysis of high-dimensional data at scale, data from multiple sources and of varying types, attributes such as uncertainty, and data in the context of domain-specific knowledge; and Visual analytic approaches to understanding artificial intelligence/machine learning outcomes or the state and behavior of a supercomputing system at scale.
-This program also solicits techniques and tools for advancing findable, accessible, interoperable reusable (FAIR) data practices of management, archiving, curation, and/or reuse, of data generated by experimental, observational, and simulation relevant to SC mission areas.
-Additional areas of interest include combining of data streaming and cloud storage uses for SC infrastructure as well as visualization needs at the edge for SC experimental facilities.
+Also of interest are machine learning or AI techniques for data analysis that are scalable, energy-efficient, explainable, or involve knowledge extraction.